 4. Use Saturn-Favorable Timing

 Major career moves align better with direct (forward-moving) Saturn than retrograde periods.
 Saturn goes retrograde approximately 4.5 months annually.
-While not absolute, direct Saturn supports building new structures; retrograde Saturn favors revision and completion.
+While not absolute, direct Saturn supports building new structures; retrograde Saturn favors revision, completion, renegotiation, and closing loops.

 If you’re planning to launch a business during your Saturn Return, timing matters beyond just Saturn’s motion.
 Electional astrology can help you select dates that support your venture.